Graph Neural Networks in Recommender Systems: A Survey: Abstract

 \section{Abstract}

 With the explosive growth of online information, recommender systems play a key role to alleviate such information overload.
 Due to the important application value of recommender systems, there have always been emerging works in this field.
-In recent years, graph neural network (GNN) techniques which can naturally integrate node information and topological structure have gained considerable interests.
-Owing to their outstanding performance in graph data learning, GNN techniques have been widely applied in many fields.
 In recommender systems, the main challenge is to learn the effective user/item representations from their interactions and side information (if any).
-Since most of the information essentially has graph structure and GNN has superiority in representation learning, the field of utilizing GNN in recommender systems is flourishing.
+Recently, graph neural network (GNN) techniques have been widely utilized in recommender systems since most of the information in recommender systems essentially has graph structure and GNN has superiority in graph representation learning.
 This article aims to provide a comprehensive review of recent research efforts on GNN-based recommender systems.
-Specifically, we provide a taxonomy of GNN-based recommendation models and state new perspectives pertaining to the development of this field.
+Specifically, we provide a taxonomy of GNN-based recommendation models according to the types of information used and recommendation tasks.
+Moreover, we systematically analyze the challenges of applying GNN on different types of data and discuss how existing works in this field address these challenges.
+Furthermore, we state new perspectives pertaining to the development of this field.
+We collect the representative papers along with their open-source implementations in \url{https://github.com/wusw14/GNN-in-RS}.

 \ccsdesc[500]{Information Systems~Recommender systems}

 \keywords{Recommender System; Graph Neural Network; Survey}